 5) Second-Hand Tomorrowland Tickets Sellers (February – July)

 Now that the general sales were over, the only ways to get Tomorrowland tickets were through unofficial channels.
 You can find tickets via the ticket resellers like Viagogo and Stubhub.
 The prices here tend to be quite elevated (up to 2-3 times more).
-However, tickets purchased via Viagogo are guaranteed (it is an official reseller of Tomorrowland) so it is safe to purchase from there.
+However, it is important to know that these are unofficial channels so using them is at your own risk and discouraged by Tomorrowland.

 The best time to buy from Viagogo is around the time that the bracelets are mailed out to Tomorrowland attendees, which is also when people are looking to get rid of them.
 Bracelets are generally mailed out about a month before Tomorrowland begins.